-The Waste Stream Management section provides an integrated approach to environmental protection and solid waste management to protect human health, safety, and the environment.
-Waste handling and disposal services include garbage collection yard & food waste collection, recycling collection from City operated depots, as well as, the operation of the Saskatoon Regional Waste Management Centre (Landfill).
-The Waste Stream Management section is also responsible for managing container assets for curbside residential garbage and yard & food waste programs.
-Residential garbage collection services are mill rate funded, while commercial garbage collections are direct charged to customers.
-The yard & food waste collection program is funded through a mix of annual subscription fees and property taxes.
-Entrance, tipping, and special handling fees are charged to direct users of the Landfill and customers who use on-site diversion programs at the Saskatoon Regional Waste Management Centre.
+The Waste Stream Management section provides an integrated approach to environmental protection and solid waste management to protect human health, safety and the environment.
+Waste handling and disposal services include garbage collection, leaves and grass collection, recycling collection from City operated depots, as well as, the operation of two seasonal composting sites and the Saskatoon Regional Waste Management Centre (Landfill).
+The Waste Stream Management section is also responsible for managing container assets, ensuring that residential waste is managed in accordance with the Waste Bylaw and ensuring that waste disposal sites are managed according to regulations.
+Residential waste handling services are funded by general revenues (60%), direct charges to commercial garbage collection customers (5%), and entrance, tipping and special handling fees charged to direct users of the Landfill (35%).